ds2713/es2017/README.md

 3. Server-side calculations?
 Aka additional data processing that is too intensive for the poor little microcontroller.

-4. Network access?
-The internal network lacks internet access atm.
-This makes it difficult for time.
-Also, what about transmission to another server for recording?

-5. Additional features, such as buying buzzer.
+4. Additional features, such as buying buzzer.
 Battery?
 Light sensor for intrusion detection.
 Noise floor threshold?

-6. Units and real values of the sensor data.

-7. Analogue filtering.
+5. Analogue filtering.

-### Talk to Dr. Stott about:

-1. Server functions.
-Do we implement stuff for his Pi?
-For our own server?
-Can we set up a local listener and direct the data to local database for display on the website?

-2. Triggering, statistics, processing.
-What constitutes sufficient of each?

-3. SSL stuff.

-4. What is cloud functionality?